 © 2021 BMJ Publishing Group.
 All rights reserved.
-Objective The HOME BP trial aimed to test a digital intervention for management of hypertension in primary care combining self-monitoring of blood pressure with guided self-management.</p> <p><strong>Design:</strong> Unmasked randomised controlled trial with automated ascertainment of primary end point.</p> <p><strong>Setting:</strong> 79 UK General Practices.</p> <p><strong>Participants:</strong> 622 people with treated but poorly controlled hypertension (>140/90mmHg) and access to the internet.</p> <p><strong>Interventions:</strong> Participants were randomised using a minimisation algorithm to either self-monitoring of blood pressure (BP) with a digital intervention (305 participants) or usual care using clinic BP (317 participants).
-The digital intervention provided feedback of BP results to patients and professionals with optional lifestyle advice and motivational support.
-Target BP for hypertension, diabetes and over 80’s followed UK national guidelines.</p> <p><strong>Main Outcome Measures:</strong> The primary outcome was difference in systolic BP after one year, adjusted for baseline BP, BP target, age and practice, with multiple imputation for missing values.</p> <p><strong>Results:</strong> After one year, data were available from 552 participants (88.6%) with imputation for the remaining 70 (11.4%).
-BP dropped from 151.7/86.4mmHg to 138.4/80.2mmHg in the intervention group and 51.7/85.3mmHg to 141.8/79.8mmHg in the usual care group giving a mean difference in BP of -3.5 (95% confidence interval -6.2, -0.9) / -0.6 (-1.9, 0.8) mmHg.
+Objective The HOME BP (Home and Online Management and Evaluation of Blood Pressure) trial aimed to test a digital intervention for hypertension management in primary care by combining self-monitoring of blood pressure with guided self-management.
+Design Unmasked randomised controlled trial with automated ascertainment of primary endpoint.
+Setting 76 general practices in the United Kingdom.
+Participants 622 people with treated but poorly controlled hypertension (>140/90 mm Hg) and access to the internet.
+Interventions Participants were randomised by using a minimisation algorithm to self-monitoring of blood pressure with a digital intervention (305 participants) or usual care (routine hypertension care, with appointments and drug changes made at the discretion of the general practitioner; 317 participants).
+The digital intervention provided feedback of blood pressure results to patients and professionals with optional lifestyle advice and motivational support.
+Target blood pressure for hypertension, diabetes, and people aged 80 or older followed UK national guidelines.
+Main outcome measures The primary outcome was the difference in systolic blood pressure (mean of second and third readings) after one year, adjusted for baseline blood pressure, blood pressure target, age, and practice, with multiple imputation for missing values.
+Results After one year, data were available from 552 participants (88.6%) with imputation for the remaining 70 participants (11.4%).
+Mean blood pressure dropped from 151.7/86.4 to 138.4/80.2 mm Hg in the intervention group and from 151.6/85.3 to 141.8/79.8 mm Hg in the usual care group, giving a mean difference in systolic blood pressure of -3.4 mm Hg (95% confidence interval -6.1 to -0.8 mm Hg) and a mean difference in diastolic blood pressure of -0.5 mm Hg (-1.9 to 0.9 mm Hg).
 Results were comparable in the complete case analysis and adverse effects were similar between groups.
-Considering within trial costs, these showed an incremental cost effectiveness ratio of £11 (6, 29) per mmHg reduction.</p> <p><strong>Conclusions:</strong> The HOME BP digital intervention for the management of hypertension, utilising selfmonitored BP, led to significantly lower BP than usual care using clinic BP at low incremental cost.
-Implementation in primary care will require integration into clinical workflows and consideration of those currently digitally disenfranchised.</p>
+Within trial costs showed an incremental cost effectiveness ratio of £11 ($15, €12; 95% confidence interval £6 to £29) per mm Hg reduction.
+Conclusions The HOME BP digital intervention for the management of hypertension by using self-monitored blood pressure led to better control of systolic blood pressure after one year than usual care, with low incremental costs.
+Implementation in primary care will require integration into clinical workflows and consideration of people who are digitally excluded.
+Trial registration ISRCTN13790648.